Use a Reverse Mortgage for Purchase of a New Home

-For many years, seniors have used Reverse Mortgages to transform equity in their homes into cash without burdening themselves with monthly payments or risking foreclosure.
-This year however, the US Federal Housing Administration has enacted new legislation allowing seniors to get Reverse Mortgages on properties they haven’t even purchased yet.
+It is very popular for seniors to use reverse mortgages to transform equity in their homes into cash without burdening themselves with monthly payments or risking foreclosure.
+However, it is less known that in 2008, the US Federal Housing Administration enacted legislation in response to the housing market crash allowing seniors to use a reverse mortgage to purchase a home.

-How Does the HECM for Purchase Program Work?
+How Does the Reverse Mortgage / HECM for Purchase Program Work?

 - Your down payment